IBM/paxapi/source/includes/api_automation_references.md

         'Fetch the object if we don't have it yet.
         If m_oCOAutomation Is Nothing Then
             Set m_oCOAutomation = Application.COMAddIns("CognosOffice12.Connect").Object.AutomationServer

+            'If Cognos Microsoft Object is installed, use the following instead:
+        If m_oCOAutomation Is Nothing Then
+            Set m_oCOAutomation = Application.COMAddIns("CognosOffice12.ConnectPAfEAddin").Object.AutomationServer
         End If

         Set CognosOfficeAutomationObject = m_oCOAutomation

         Exit Property